MidnightDreamerX17/skill20/Psionics/D/DissipatingTouch.md

 - **Map Range:** Touch
 - **Map-less Range:** Melee
 - **Target:** Creature or object touched
-- **Duration:** Instantaneous
+- **Duration:** Maximum of 1 round per manifester level; See text
 - **Saving Throw:** None
 - **Power Resistance:** Yes (object)
 - **Power Points:** 1

+Your hands become charged with the *Dissipating Touch* effect.
+The charge can be held for a maximum number of rounds equal to your manifester level.

-Your mere touch can disperse the surface material of a foe or object, sending a tiny portion of it far away.
-This effect is disruptive; thus, your successful melee unarmed attack deals 1d6 points of damage.
+When you do a successful melee attack within the duration, the *Dissipating Touch* is discharged.
+The effect disperses some of the surface material of the target, sending a tiny portion of it away.
+This effect is disruptive; thus, your successful melee attack does 1d6 additional points of damage.

 **Augment:** For every additional power point you spend, this power’s damage increases by 1d6 points.